TPRU-India/taxcalc/TESTING.md

 --------------------

-Run the second-phase of testing as follows at the command prompt in the pitaxcalc-demo directory at the top of the repository directory
+Run the second-phase of testing as follows at the command prompt in the taxcalc directory at the top of the repository directory tree:
-tree:

 ```
 cd taxcalc